texfaq/texfaq.github.io/FAQ-letterspace.md

 ---
+title:  Changing the space between letters
 section: Adjusting the typesetting
 subsection: Spacing of characters and lines
 date: 2014-06-10
 ---

-# Changing the space between letters

 A common technique in advertising copy (and other text whose actual content need not actually be _read_) is to alter the space